National Junior Honor Society By Laws

 Section 3.
 Each member shall participate in 2 community service activities directed by the adviser.

 Section 4.
-Each member shall participate in the fundraiser chosen by the organization.
+Each member shall participate in the service project chosen by the organization.

 Section 5.
 Each member shall participate in activities deemed as required by the adviser.